 Retail Industry Survey.
-This peer group allows the CNGC to compare our NEO compensation to that of our primary U.S.-based competitors in the retail industry.
+This peer group allows the CNGC to compare our NEO compensation to that of our primary U.S.based competitors in the retail industry.
 For fiscal 2015, the Retail Industry Survey included all publicly-traded retail companies with significant U.S. operations with annual revenues exceeding approximately \$10 billion.
 By almost any measure, Walmart is the largest company in the Retail Industry Survey, and compared to the median of this peer group, Walmart is approximately 20 times larger in terms of revenue, and approximately 16 times larger in terms of market capitalization.

 Select Fortune 100.
 The CNGC also benchmarks our NEO compensation against a select group of companies within the Fortune 100.
 This group, which we refer to as the "Select Fortune 100," was chosen from among the Fortune 100 by our Global People division, with input from the CNGC's independent consultant.
 The Select Fortune 100 includes companies whose primary business is not retailing but that are similar to us in one or more ways, such as global operations, business model, and size.
 We exclude retailers from this group because those companies were already represented in the Retail Industry Survey.
+We also reports directly and exclusively to the CNGC; the CNGC has sole authority to retain, terminate, and approve the fees of Pay Governance; and Pay Governance may not be engaged to provide any other services to Walmart without the approval of the CNGC.
+Other than its engagement by the CNGC, Pay Governance does not perform and has never performed any other services for Walmart.
+The CNGC's independent consultant attends and participates in CNGC meetings at which executive compensation matters are considered, and performs analyses for the CNGC at the CNGC's request, including benchmarking, realizable pay analyses, analyses of the correlation between performance measures and shareholder return, and assessments of the difficulty of attaining performance goals.
+The CNGC annually reviews the independence of Pay Governance in light of SEC rules and NYSE Listed Company Rules regarding compensation consultant independence and has affirmatively concluded that Pay Governance is independent from Walmart and has no conflicts of interest relating to its engagement by the CNGC.

-We also exclude companies with business models that are broadly divergent from ours, such as financial institutions and energy companies.
+exclude companies with business models that are broadly divergent from ours, such as financial institutions and energy companies.